 Now that you’ve got a domain name, hosting account, WordPress Project theme, all you need to do is first propagate your domain name with your hosting provider.
-Once you’re domain name is propagated, you now need to install WordPress on your domain, if you need any help, just use this step-by-step guide.
+Once your domain name is propagated, you now need to install WordPress on your domain, if you need any help, just use this step-by-step guide.

 Alright, everything looks good here, since you’re WordPress is installed, it’s time to install the theme:

-There are two ways two install a WordPress theme: use the WordPress, dashboard>Appearance>Themes>Install themes and select upload, locate & install the theme zip package and once the theme is installed then just push the activate button.
+There are two ways two install a WordPress theme: use the WordPress, dashboard>Appearance>Themes>Install themes and select upload, locate & install the theme zip package, and once the theme is installed then just push the activate button.

 Configuring Project Theme for WordPress

 Once, you had installed the theme, a custom menu will appear within the WordPress dashboard, it has got a pretty long list of features.
-The very first window will display a quick summary of your project site, that display a total number of projects posted, no of open projects, no of closed and finished projects along with details about total no of users including administrators, subscribers, service providers and business owners.
+The very first window will display a quick summary of your project site, that displays a total number of projects posted, no of open projects, no of closed and finished projects along with details about total no of users including administrators, subscribers, service providers, and business owners.

-The default setting area, where you’re going to set up the minute but very crucial features of your Project bidding site, such as logo, user types, project files, visibility of the projects under the categories and location pages.
+The default setting area, where you’re going to set up the minute but very crucial features of your Project bidding site, such as logo, user types, project files, visibility of the projects under the categories, and location pages.
 If you want to enable “feature,” projects to be displayed on the front page of your site, just checked the “Enabled feature option.”

 If you don’t want search engines to crawl on your site ( absolutely not recommended and I had no idea why would you want to?) then you can switch the option to “Yes.”
 This setting page has got 20 something options to configure, which is super simple with mostly, “Yes” or “No.”